Regular massage improves functional movement: So How Often Should I get a Massage?

-Meghan Krupka, LMT at Bodyworks DW, writes about the common question: "how often should I get a massage?"
+Meghan Krupka, LMT at Bodyworks DW, writes about different answers to the common question: "how often should I get a massage?"

-General Recommendations: How Often Should I Get a Massage?
+How Often Should I Get a Massage? - The Simple Answers

-For any actual pain symptoms we recommend a series of massage therapy sessions with no more than 2 weeks between sessions.
+Second Rule: For most current pain symptoms we recommend a series of massage therapy sessions with no more than 2 weeks between sessions.
 Depending on the severity of your pain and the causes the series will be anywhere from 3-8 sessions.

-Once you are no longer experiencing pain, you can switch to a maintenance cycle of massage sessions.
+Third Rule: After you stop experiencing chronic pain, you can switch to a maintenance cycle of massage.
 This is important to keep the pain from coming back.
 For people who work highly stressful jobs or work out hard regularly, we recommend a maintenance massage every 2-4 weeks.
 For the rest of you, a maintenance massage every 6-12 weeks usually does the trick of keeping you pain free!

 When my job has me sitting at a desk for long hours